 Educators have also had success with funding from community organizations, companies, and foundations.
 Go to our Funding Matrix to learn more about what programs are available in your state and how those programs apply to your school.

-4. What are “the lists,” and is Second Step on them?
+4. What are “the lists,” and are Second Step® programs on them?

 “The lists” include programs endorsed by various government and nongovernment organizations.
 Some districts and funders will only fund programs on these lists.
-Second Step has received several endorsements and is on the lists.
+Second Step programs have received several endorsements and are on the lists.

 5. How do I apply for funding from Committee for Children?